-Last summer, I started a homemade ice cream sandwich series where I made lots of different flavored dairy free and gluten free ice cream sandwiches (they are all linked at the bottom of this post).
-I'm continuing to add to that series every summer.
-These blackberry swirl ice cream sandwiches have quickly become one of my top favorites and I would consider them to be the grown-up ice cream sandwiches of this series.
+I have a homemade ice cream sandwich series where I make lots of different flavored dairy free and gluten free ice cream sandwiches (they are all linked at the bottom of this post).
+I'm continuing to add to that series every summer and these blackberry swirl ice cream sandwiches have quickly become one of my top favorites in this series.
+Blackberries are wildly underrated and they make for an elegant and delicious ice cream sandwich!

 Why You'll Love These Blackberry Ice Cream Sandwiches

-- Allergy friendly: these homemade cookie ice cream sandwiches are gluten free, dairy free, corn free, nut free, and refined sugar free.
+- Allergy friendly: these homemade ice cream sandwiches are gluten free, dairy free, corn free, nut free, and soy free.
 My goal is always to create allergy friendly treats that everyone can enjoy.
-They taste absolutely amazing while being allergy free!
+These sammies taste absolutely amazing while being allergy free!

 Gluten Free Blackberry Jam Donuts